mbaumer/us_hep_funding/docs/_states/RI.md

 <a name="RI-01"></a>
 [Back to top](#top)
 ## RI-01 -- Rep. David Cicilline (D)
+### Committees
+David Cicilline is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $9,880,000.00 in SC HEP grants.